tsuru/tsuru/docs/apps/client/usage.rst

 Authentication
 ==============

-After that, all you need is create a user and authenticate to start creating apps and pushing code to them:
+After that, all you need is to create a user and authenticate to start creating apps and pushing code to them:

 .. highlight:: bash